Victoria’s Secret Model Frida Aasen Poses In A Sports Bra And Briefs For ‘Elle’ Norway’s Cover

-Norwegian beauty Frida Aasen – best known to her Instagram fans and followers for her association with Victoria’s Secret Fashion Show – recently posed for the cover of Elle Norway.
+Norwegian beauty Frida Aasen – best known to her Instagram fans and followers for her association with the Victoria’s Secret Fashion Show – recently posed for the cover of Elle Norway.

 In the snap, the 24-year-old model could be seen donning a white-and-black sports bra, which allowed her to flaunt her cleavage, along with a pair of matching briefs through which she showed off her well-toned legs.
 The model let her brunette tresses down and opted for a full face of bronze-colored makeup to keep it glamorous.